Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Can baby chicks eat fermented feed?

 Yes!
 Fermented chick starter is fine and healthy.
 Wild microbes from fermentation can also impart a probiotic effect.
 Strictly ferment only their starter feed (and no other grains), and introduce it to them gradually.
 The soak and stir process also creates lactic acid bacteria, which is beneficial.
-Watch your chicks the first time they have it – most love the moist, sour mash.
+Watch your chicks the first time they have it—most love the moist, sour mash.

 Are there any side effects?

 Probiotics are very safe to use.
-I have found very few side effects, in rare instances, too much at once or a contaminated product may upset the gut (we will know this by some minor diarrhea for a day or so).
-Follow the recommended doses: once things are balanced, it does not help to give more.
+I have found very few side effects; in rare instances, too much at once or a contaminated product may upset the gut (we will know this by some minor diarrhea for a day or so).
+Follow the recommended doses: once things are balanced, it does not help to administer more.
 Make sure the products are made for poultry.
 Do not give bacterial supplements that are for use in other livestock.

 Should I give electrolytes with probiotics?